JulioTavares6244/Python_Full_Course/README.md

 ---

 ### ✏️ **What’s happening here?**
-Here, I’ll be keeping all the `.py` files 📂 I create during the course and linking the videos 🎥 I’m watching along the way.
+Here, I’ll be keeping all the `.py` files 📂 I create during the course and linking the video 🎥 I’m watching along the way.

 The course is from the YouTube channel [**Bro Code**](https://www.youtube.com/watch?v=ix9cRaBkVe0&t=164s) and has been a huge help in my journey to getting back into Python! 🚀